wp-plugins/crayon-syntax-highlighter/readme.txt

 2. Twilight theme.

 == Changelog ==

+= 1.7.3 =
+* Added Mini Tags and Plain Tags into Crayon. http://bit.ly/rRZuzk
+* Fixed a bug causing RSS feeds to contain malformed HTML of Crayons, now it shows plain code with correct indentations.
+Thanks to Артём.
+* Updated help in Settings and http://ak.net84.net/projects/crayon-syntax-highlighter/

 = 1.7.2 =
 * Fixed a bug that prevented foreign languages from being initialised and used.
 Thanks to @west_323 for finding it.